Tirumurai: Hymns

-The Shaiva Tirumurais are twelve in number.
-The first seven Tirumurais are the hymns of the three great Shaivite saints, Sambandar, Appar and Sundarar.
+The Saiva Thirumurais are twelve in number.
+The first seven Tirumurais are the hymns of the three great Nayanars - Sambandar, Appar and Sundarar.
 These hymns were the best musical compositions of their age.

-The first three Tirumurais (meaning parts) of Tevaram are composed by Sambanthar, the next three by Appar and the seventh one is composed by Sundarar.
+The first three Thirumurais (meaning parts) of Thevaram are composed by Sambanthar, the next three by Appar and the seventh one is composed by Sundarar.
 Appar and Sambanthar lived around the 7th century, while Sundarar lived in the 8th century.
 During the Pallava period these three travelled extensively around Tamil Nadu offering discourses and songs characterised by an emotional devotion to Shiva.
 Their hymns include allegations against Jain monks and criticism of Jainism.

 Sambanthar was a 7th-century child poet-saint who died at the age of 16 in 655 CE.
 His verses were set to tune by Nilakantaperumalanar who is set to have accompanied the poet on his yal or lute.
 The first three volumes of Tirumurai contain 383 hymns.
 Appar (alias Tirunavukkarasar) was born in the middle of the 7th century in Tiruvamur, Tamil Nadu, and lived about 81 years.
 He converted to Jainism as a youth, became the head of a Jain monastery over time, but then returned to Shaivism.
 Tirumurai contains 313 hymns of Appar over volumes 4-7.
 His hymns are highly devotional, with some containing criticism of Jainism as he experienced it.
 Sundarar (alias Sundaramurthi) was born towards the end of the 7th century.
 He is the author of 100 hymns compiled as the 7th Tirumurai.

 Saiva Siddhanta temples celebrate the Nayanars tradition behind the Tirumurai.
-Above Nayanars gallery at the Thiruthalinathar Shiva temple, Tiruppathur.
+Above Nayanars gallery at the Thiruthalinathar Shiva temple, (Tirupathur).

 Manikkavasagar's Tiruvasakam and Tirukovayar are compiled as the eighth Tirumurai and is full of visionary experience, divine love and urgent striving for truth.
 Manickavasagar was the Pandya King Varaguna II's prime minister and renounced his post in search of divinity.

 The ninth Tirumurai has been composed by Tirumalikaittever, Sundarar, Karuvurttevar, Nambiyaandar Nambi, Gandaraditya, Venattatikal, Tiruvaliyamutanar, Purutottama Nambi and Cetirayar.
 Among these the notable is Gandaraditya (950-957 CE), a Chola king who later became a Saivite saint.